Complete Guide To Buying an Engagement Ring July 1, 2021 – Posted in: Jewelry Blog

 A Brief History of Engagement Rings

-Although we know that the “modern” history of engagement rings goes back to the early 13th century, the practice has actually been going on for thousands of years.
-In its simplest terms, an engagement ring was to display that the woman was already promised as a bride.
-In a slightly sinister meaning, the ring also indicated ownership of a woman by a man.
+The history of engagement rings goes back to the early 13th century.
+In its simplest terms, an engagement ring was a display that the woman wearing the ring was already promised as a bride.

 The first use of diamonds in engagement rings came during the 15th century.
 For the next 400 years, however, any gemstone could and would be part of any ring.
 Diamonds didn’t become the de facto engagement ring stone until the early 20th century.

-For more information on the whens, whys, and wherefores, take a look at our History of the Engagement Ring.
+For more information on the when, why, and where, take a look at our History of the Engagement Ring.

 The simple fact is that you should only ever spend what you can afford.
-It might sound romantic to go the extra mile (and spend the extra dollar) for the woman you love but don’t.
+It might sound romantic to go the extra mile (and spend the extra dollar) for the woman you love – but we recommend not to do it.
 The last thing you need is for an engagement ring to be a constant reminder that you couldn’t afford it in the first place.
-It doesn’t matter if it’s the equivalent of one month, three months or ten years salary.
-Only spend it if you have it to spend.
+It doesn’t matter if it’s the equivalent of one month, three months, or ten years’ salary.
+Only spend what you can afford to spend.

 We strongly advise using our comprehensive engagement ring budget calculator before settling on a budget.